Interstellar Trade Mechanisms

 As with the conventions embassies provided confidence from malicious trade.
 Standard designs for embassies made them veritable fortresses, able to defend against all manner of physical and digital attacks.
 Parent organisations ensured their embassies retained a good library of tradable goods by regularly transmitting updates encrypted in the embassy's public key.

 Trade embassies offered the same advantages to envoys at conventions with the additional benefits of being in whatever system the owner wished (not just those under strong Federation control) and not having to pay fees to regional governments.
-On their own the effect may have been minor but there is no doubt that embassies were one blow among many that brought down the First Federation of Hu and AI.
+On their own the effect may have been minor but there is no doubt that embassies were one blow among many that brought down the Federation of Sophonts.

 Roamers The collapsing price of interstellar starship construction changed the nature of trade beyond just the trade envoys.
 Societies, clans and clades sprung up that disregarded the notion of living in one system.
 Purchasing/constructing starships these groups became nomads, living aboard their ship and constantly travelling from system to system.
 Whilst trade has rarely been a motivator for Roamer culture it cannot be denied that their trading habits have had a dramatic effect on the interstellar state.